Semi-interval Comparison Constraints in Query Containment and Their Impact on Certain Answer Computation: -hardness Result

-It is interesting that the above result is also valid for the case the containing query uses only LSI comparisons and a constant in relational sugoals.
-In particular we replace, in the proof, the following subgoals that we add in $Q_1$ and $Q_2$ respectively
+The hardness result is also valid for the case the containing query uses only open LSI comparisons.
+In particular we use, in the proof, the following two pairs of gadgets